azurepocmain/fabricpocmain.github.io/articles/spark-job-livy-notebook-runtime-evaluation-api-invocations.md

 _______________________________________________________________________________________

-Among all execution methods evaluated within Fabric Spark engine, the Spark job demonstrated superior performance, achieving the fastest runtime of just 2 minutes.
+Among all execution methods evaluated within Fabric Spark engine, the Spark job demonstrated superior performance, achieving the fastest runtime of just `2 minutes and 45 seconds`.
 This makes it significantly more efficient compared to the potential other options.
 From a usability perspective, the Spark interactive notebook demonstrates superior ease of use, making it the preferred choice for time to market.